 First-line therapy for acute uncomplicated cystitis should not include beta-lactam antibiotics.
 This is because widespread E. Coli resistance rates are above 20%.
 Fluoroquinolone resistance is below 10% in North America and Europe.
 Treatment should be individualized based on local resistance patterns.

 - Intractable nausea and vomiting

 - Complications: sepsis/shock, acute kidney injury, abscess formation, emphysematous changes.

-- Inability to care for self (encephalopathy, weakness).
+- Inability to care for self (encephalopathy, weakness)

 Enhancing Healthcare Team Outcomes

 There are many things to consider when treating cystitis.
 The choice between agents should be individualized and depends on the duration of treatment as well as the possible organism involved.
 According to guidelines, there is no single, best agent to treat acute uncomplicated cystitis.
-Choosing an antibiotic depends on its effectiveness, the risk of adverse effects, resistance rates, and propensity to cause collateral damage; furthermore, physicians should consider cost, availability, and patient factors, such as allergy history.
-On average, patients will experience symptom relief within 36 hours of the beginning treatment.
+Choosing an antibiotic depends on its effectiveness, the risk of adverse effects, local resistance patterns, and the propensity to cause collateral damage; furthermore, physicians should consider cost, availability, and patient factors, such as allergy history.
+On average, patients will experience symptom relief within 36 hours of beginning treatment.
 (Level V)